 We’ve written previously on the Gold/Housing ratio for here in NZ.
 Here’s some historical data on the silver/housing ratio for the USA and how low the ratio could potentially drop in the future.
-We might have to look and see what local data we could find on the NZ silver/housing ratio.
+We’ve also now had a look at what local data we could find on the NZ silver/housing ratio.
 So you can compare that to the below USA numbers…

 By Jeff Clark, BIG GOLD